 This chapel has the most fantastic late medieval rood screen complete with its musicians’ loft.
 It is usually called St Katherine’s or the Staverton Chapel after the family whose memorials can be seen on its floor and walls.
 They lived at the main manor house in the parish: Heathley Hall at Hayley Green.
 Today this is called the Moat House.
 Its basis is a 15th century hall-house and it is still surrounded, as its name suggests, by most of the original moat.
 The old manor barn stands nearby at Hayley Green Farm.
 The house may, originally, have been the royal hunting lodge of Warfield Walke, one of the Windsor Forest sub-divisions.
 It was superseded in Georgian times by Warfield Grove (now Warfield House) across the road.
 The Rectory House, next to the church, was the home of Sir William James Herschel, the man who discovered fingerprinting.
 He was the grandson of Sir William Herschel the astronomer.

-The Cricketers at Hayely Green is the best-known spot in the area.
-This ancient watering hole was always locally known as the Orchard House because of the fruit trees which surrounded it.
-The gamekeepers from Warfield Park are said to have frequented the inn, so poachers could always tell when it was a good time to take to the woods.
-The pub used to have an unusual cut-out inn sign.
-Nearby Newell Green, or Common, has two pubs: The Plough and Harrow and The Yorkshire Rose.
-The latter is also a very fine restaurant.
-Not far away is the Queen Anne style Newell Hall, built around 1700 by the old Warfield family of Horsnaile.
-There is a road in Bracknell named after them in Bracknell.
+The Cricketers at Hayley Green is one of the better-known spots in the area.
+This ancient watering hole was always locally known as the Old Orchard House because of the fruit trees which surrounded it.
+The gamekeepers from Warfield Park are said to have frequented the inn and canny poachers would therefore always know when it was a good time to take to the woods.
+Nearby Newell Green, or Common, has two pub-restaurants: the Plough and Harrow and the Yorkshire Rose.
+Not far away is the Queen Anne style Newell Hall that was built around 1700 by the old Warfield family of Horsnaile.
+They have a road named after them in Bracknell.

-|© Nash Ford Publishing 2001.
+|© Nash Ford Publishing 2001; Revised 2020.
 All Rights Reserved.|